gerlichlab/hicognition/documentation/development_information.md

 ### Higlass

 A [higlass](https://higlass.io/) server is running in the vanilla higlass docker-container (`higlass/higlass-docker`).
-Interactions with this server in the backend are purely done via the exposed [REST-API](https://docs.higlass.io/higlass_server.html#api).
+Interactions with this server in the back-end are purely done via the exposed [REST-API](https://docs.higlass.io/higlass_server.html#api).
 This server is used in the front-end to view data sets.

 ### Filesystem interactions

-The flask-server and the redis-worker need access to a shared filesytem since all raw and processed data-sets are stored as files, with their filenames being recorded in the database.
+The flask-server and the redis-worker need access to a shared filesytem since all raw and processed datasets are stored as files, with their filenames being recorded in the database.

 ### Docker network